-Student Outcomes for Nursing AAS Degree (LPN to AAS in Nursing):

-Students who complete the Nursing AAS degree will be expected to

-- 1. Practice within the legal, ethical, and regulatory boundaries of professional nursing, assuming accountability for the quality of nursing care provided to individuals and families. - 2.
-Demonstrate commitment to excellence by maintaining professional integrity and competency through reflection, self-assessment, self-care, and lifelong learning as a professional nurse, healthcare team member, and citizen. - 3.
-Advocate for and deliver holistic client-centered nursing care based on principles of the therapeutic relationship. - Apply the nursing process to meet the health needs of diverse individuals, families, and groups across the life span in structured settings. - 5.
-Minimize client harm and promote safe care through individual performance and system integrity.

-- 6. Implement sound clinical judgment based on knowledge and science, critical thinking, and evidence-based practice to achieve positive client outcomes. - 7.
-Design client, family, and community education that incorporates effective teaching and learning principles and promotes positive client outcomes. - 8.
-Collaborate with the interdisciplinary healthcare team to promote continuity of care and improve client outcomes. - 9.
-Apply leadership and management principles to provide cost-effective care and promote quality improvement. - Synthesize the use of information and technology to communicate, manage knowledge, and support decisionmaking.

-Application requirements are the following:
+The full-time option is offered during the day and typically admits students in the spring and fall.
+This option is designed for students who do not have to work full-time and can be completed in two academic years (four semesters).

+ADDITIONAL ADMISSION REQUIREMENTS: Applicants must present evidence of an unencumbered/unrestricted license as a practical nurse in the state of Virginia.
+This status must be maintained throughout the student's enrollment in the program.

+Upon satisfaction of the additional admission requirements listed below, students may apply to the LPN to Nursing AAS degree - Advanced Placement Option:

 - Submission of official high school transcript, GED, or certificate of completion of home schooling, and college (if applicable) transcripts to Central Admissions and Records. - 2.
 Completion of one unit of high school biology with a grade of "C" or better; BIO 1 at Reynolds is the high school equivalent course. - 3.
 Completion of one unit of high school chemistry with a grade of "C" or better; CHM 1 at Reynolds is the high school equivalent course. - 4.
 Completion of one unit of high school or college algebra with a grade of "C" or better.
-Applicants who do not have high school algebra with a grade of "C" or better can complete this requirement by passing MTE modules 1 through 6 at Reynolds. - 5.
-Completion of Reynolds' English and mathematics placement tests and all required developmental courses based on the test results.
-MTE 3 on the math placement test is required for MTH 126.
+MTE modules 1 through 6 at Reynolds are the equivalent of high school algebra.

+- 5. Completion of Reynolds' English and mathematics placement tests and all required developmental courses based on the test results.
+The English placement tests are waived for students with credit for college English.
+Students must demonstrate competency in MTE 1 through MTE 3 on the math placement test or complete the identified courses on their placement test results report.
 Please see the information titled Placement Test Waivers in the Admission and Enrollment section of the College Catalog for other waiver criteria. - 6.
-A minimum grade of "C" is required in all courses.
-Students receiving less than "C" in a general education course will be unable to continue in the Nursing program until the grade requirement is met. - 7.
-Completion of the Kaplan Nursing Admission Test with a reading score of at least 73 percent, math score of at least 75 percent, science score of at least 50 percent, and a writing score of at least 45 percent.
-The Kaplan Nurse Admission Test may be repeated once.
-A two-year interval is required once the test has been taken twice. - 8.
-Cumulative GPA of 2.5. - 9.
-Unencumbered/unrestricted license as a Practical Nurse in the state of Virginia.
-This status must be maintained throughout the student's enrollment in the program. - Students must participate in an information session within six (6) months of applying to the program.
-These mandatory information sessions are scheduled periodically throughout the semester.
-Dates and times are provided at reynolds.edu/get\started/programs/snah/ announcements.aspx. - Admission will be ranked on Kaplan admission scores.
-The required math, reading, and science scores are each weighted 30 percent.
-The writing score is weighted 10 percent.

-- 12. Students must have completed 11 credits of general education courses with a grade of "C" or above: BIO 141, ENG 111, SDV 100, and MTH 126. - Students are eligible for progression to the next semester at the conclusion of each course in the program based on successful completion of the prerequisite and co-requisite courses. - 14.
-Non-nursing courses must be completed prior to or concurrent with the approved curriculum sequence. - 15.
-Once admitted, PSY 230, BIO 142, ITE 115, SOC 200, and a humanities/fine arts elective must be completed prior to or within the identified semester with the co-requisite nursing courses.
+Receipt of a "C" grade or better in all general education courses taken at Reynolds and any college courses transferred from another institution to meet the Nursing curriculum requirements. - 7.
+Completion of the Kaplan Nursing Admission Test with a reading score of at least 73 percent, math score of at least 75 percent, science score of at least 50 percent, and writing score of at least 45 percent. - 8.
+For spring 2015 application, the following are required: - Students must participate in an information session within 6 months of applying to the program.
+These information sessions are scheduled periodically throughout the semester.
+Dates and times are provided on the Reynolds website. - Admission will be ranked on Kaplan admission scores.
+The required math score is weighted 30 percent, the reading score is weighted 30 percent, the science score is weighted 30 percent, and the writing score is weighted 10 percent. - Students must have completed the following general education courses with a grade of "C" or above: BIO 141, BIO 142, SDV 100, PSY 230, and MTH 126 (or higher) and have a GPA of 2.5 or higher. - Students are eligible for progression to the next level at the conclusion of each course in the program based on successful completion of the prerequisite and co-requisite courses. - A minimum grade of "C" is required in each course within the program of study.
+Students receiving less than "C" in a general education course will be unable to continue in the Nursing program until these grades meet the minimum grade of "C" or better. - Students must provide evidence of an unrestricted LPN license in Virginia.